Pippa Middleton's Child Will Not Inherit A Royal Title

 “David Matthews categorically denies the allegation and unequivocally contests the untrue and scandalous accusation.”

-Matthews, along with his wife Jane bought the Eden Roc Hotel twenty years ago, and spend at least a portion of their year there.
+David Matthews, along with his wife Jane bought the Eden Roc Hotel twenty years ago, and spend at least a portion of every year there.
 French authorities arrested David Matthews at the Paris Orly Airport where he was traveling with his wife.
 He is currently out on bond and was allowed to return to England.